kvutien/Doc-Machu_Picchu_hacks/README.md

 However, if she declares a distress and calls for help, her situation is assessed by a community of peers and neighbors by a blockchain vote and she can be allowed to retrieve her money without penalties.
 The procedure is the following:
 - Reality of a need is determined by a peer-to-peer community **blockchain vote**, or any other means in the Machu Picchu initial bootstrap period.
 - **If the distress is confirme**d, she is allowed to retrieve any amount from her share in the common pool **without penalties**.
-- She is also entitled to an additional community help.
+- She is also entitled to an **additional community help** in case of distress.
 The amount of this community help is equal to *5x* (to be confirmed) the share that Ms *Lakshmi Devi* has accumulated in the community risk-sharing pool.
 This bonus rewards how faithfully she has contributed to the common help pool, that benefits everybody.
 - This additional help is taken from the risk-sharing pool of other participants in the community.
 Each contribution is determined by the scalar distance of their embedding vectors to the vector of Ms. *Lakshmi Devi*.
 The agreement is as follows: each of the 50 nearest contributes 1% of the amount, each of the 100 next nearest contributes 0.5% of the amount.
 The amount may be less if the shares of all the participants are too low.
 - There are measures to encourage long term participation and avoid cheats when people only start to contribute in the few months preceding the declaration of their distress.
 This can be simulated and evaluated during a hackathon project.